 - Visual — Look for oily residue

 - Audible — Listen for a hissing sound

 - Soap Bubbles — Shows if a leak is present

-- Electronic — Instruments that emit an audible sound when sensing escaping refrigerant
+- Electronic — Instruments that emit an audible sound when detecting refrigerant

-- Dye — Coloring agent injected and after 24 hours using a UV light to see signs of dye on surface around leak.
+- Dye — Coloring agent injected into system then use a UV light to see signs of the dye on the problem area